RN to BSN Admission to the Program

 - Graduates of foreign nursing schools who are licensed outside of the United States are required to pass the Qualifying Exam of the Commission on Graduates of Foreign Nursing Schools (CGFNS).

 - Employment as an RN for a minimum of six months or plans to practice concurrently with coursework.

-- Ability to meet the department's Technical Standards for nursing practice (posted on the nursing website).
+- Ability to meet the school's Technical Standards for nursing practice (posted on the nursing website).

-There is a mandatory 2-day RN-BSN Orientation held before the start of each semester that counts toward the 1 credit course NSG 324 – Strategies for Academic Success. *** Students unable to attend, have to defer to the following semester.
+There is a mandatory one-day RN/BSN Orientation held before the start of each semester that counts toward the 1 credit course NSG 324 – Strategies for Academic Success.
+Students unable to attend will be required to defer to the following semester.

 Outreach & Engagement

 Harrisonburg, VA 22807